philculling/Planner-App/README.md

 ![Screenshot](./starter/assets/screenshot.png "Screenshot of Planner-App in progress")

 ## Credits
-Some help was provided by AskBCS Assistant.
+Some help was provided by AskBCS Assistant and 1 brief tutor session.

 ## License
 Please refer to the LICENSE in the repo.